 In the Defined Benefit Plan TPA world, there are a number of available credentials.
 As a result, it’s not easy for a business owner to determine what these designations mean and the level of competence demonstrated by the practitioner.

 While that may be true, it’s important to note that only the Enrolled Actuary designation is absolutely required for a Defined Benefit Plan.
 The implications of having one required designation are important.
 Essentially, government agencies responsible for regulating Defined Benefit Plans recognize that an Enrolled Actuary has demonstrated a level of expertise sufficient to certify Defined Benefit Plan calculations.
 That’s a vote of confidence not given to any other designation.

 What’s more, if your Defined Benefit Plan administrator does not have an Enrolled Actuary on staff, they will be required to outsource the certification of the figures to an Enrolled Actuary.
-That’s an important fact, because when two organizations are involved, coordination becomes more difficult.
+That’s an important fact because when two organizations are involved, coordination becomes more difficult.
 Therefore, a Defined Benefit Plan TPA who is an Enrolled Actuary or employs an Enrolled Actuary is ideal.

 In addition to strong experience, it’s important that your Defined Benefit Plan TPA communicate to you the technical aspects of your Plan.
-This ensures you understand both your opportunities and obligations with regards to your Defined Benefit Plan.
+This ensures you understand both your opportunities and obligations with regard to your Defined Benefit Plan.

 Communication includes your TPA’s responsiveness, ability to explain complex concepts understandably, and the habit of keeping you apprised of opportunities and “next steps” (in a timely manner, of course).